jSkwarczek/jSkwarczek/README.md

 ### Hi there 👋
 I'm:
 * studying cybersecurity at AGH 🎓
-* interested in astronomy ☄️, programming 💻, gaming ⌨️ and UNIX systems 🐧
+* interested in astronomy ☄️, programming 💻, gaming ⌨️ and Linux/UNIX systems 🐧

 <!--
 **jSkwarczek/jSkwarczek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.